 How can I keep updated on announcements, events, and opportunities?

 This is a great question!
 The school counselor aims to provide the most comprehensive program for all of our students.
-This means that announcements, events, opportunities, information and resources are often shared through the School Counseling Newsletter.
+This means that announcements, events, opportunities, information and resources are often shared through the School Counseling Newsletter and SHAPA social media platforms.

 Will you write a letter of recommendation?